-Pursuant to their special framework of strengthened autonomy, Avangrid, Inc. and Neoenergia, S.A. have their own risk policies, which are aligned with those of the group.
+Pursuant to their special framework of strengthened autonomy, the listed companies of the group (Avangrid, Inc. and Neoenergia, S.A.) and those with significant interests of other shareholders have their own risk policies, which are aligned with those of the group.